woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/index.rst

 Data storage and management in PostGIS
 ======================================

-This section describes how data is stored and managed in your PostGIS database and some of the tools and procedures that are available to work with the data.
+This section describes how data is stored and managed in your PostGIS database, and some of the tools and procedures that are available to work with the data.

 .. toctree::
    :maxdepth: 1